sin-ying-lin/blog_materials/README.md

 # Blog Materials

-You can find the R or Python notebook and associated data file of each blog post here according to its title.
+You can find the R or Python notebook and associated data file of each blog post here according to its title. <br>
 Note that I can only release open source data.
 I may be able to release some processed, deidentified private research data, depending on its regulation licence.